 At a Glance

-• Day Use, State Park Beach Area: 8 am – sunset; only registered campers after sunset.
-Beach area of State Park is open year-round for day use.
+- Public Day Use, State Park Beach Area: 8 am – sunset.
+Only the beach area of State Park is open year-round for day use.

-• South Cell trails open Thursday through Monday, 8 am – 5 pm from May 1st – September 30th.
+- Public access to South Cell trails: open Thursday through Monday, 8 am – 5 pm from May 1st – September 30th.

 Tips: Bring scope, sunscreen, hat & other protective clothing.
 Bring all the food & drinks you will need in a backpack; even if the concession stand is open, it is not close to most of the birding area and offers limited choices.
 Especially in summer, bring ample water – there is extremely limited shade and it gets very hot.